 - Minimizing in your mind and to others the amount of alcohol you consume

-Substance abuse includes the usage of illegal drugs, prescription medications, inhalants, and injections.
+Substance abuse includes the use of illegal drugs, prescription medications, inhalants, and injections.
 When someone starts abusing drugs, they may never mean for it to get “out of hand.”
 However, they can still become addicted to drugs over a certain amount of time.
-Some people may become addicted to pain killers after an injury or surgery and, over time, become dependent on the medication.
+Some people may become addicted to painkillers after an injury or surgery and, over time, become dependent on the medication.
 It can happen that easily.

 Signs You May Be Abusing Substances:

 - You become dependent on the drugs you’re taking, even those prescribed a doctor.

 - Your use of substances is causing relationship issues with friends and family

 - You lie and/or hide your use of substances